-ESO has adapted the standard contracting process and revised the technical requirements so that interconnectors and combined services can participate alongside conventional generation which the ESO observed in the competitive procurement events in 2019.
+ESO has adapted the standard contracting process and revised the technical requirements so that interconnectors and combined services can participate alongside conventional generation which the ESO observed in the competitive procurement events in 2019 and 2020.
 We will continue to adapt our processes as and when we are confident that an appropriate technology readiness level for restoration contribution has been met, and that the risk to end consumers in sufficiently reduced.

-ESO has introduced updated standard Black Start terms that enable all technology types to offer Black Start services and these have been used as part of the tender for the SW & Midlands and Northern and will be used for the future procurement of new services.
+ESO has evolved its Black Start terms to enable all technology types to offer Black Start services and these have been used as part of the tender for the SW & Midlands and Northern and will be used for the future procurement of new services.
+We shall continue to review the terms and requirements through a learn by doing approach and have recently updated the generic terms further after feedback from providers in both tenders.

-Although ESO remains technology neutral in our approach to the technical requirements, we will draw on the outcomes of the Distributed Re-start project as and when they are available to support diversification of technology types.
+Although ESO remains technology neutral in our approach to the technical requirements, we will draw on the outcomes of the Distributed Re-Start project as and when they are available to support diversification of technology types.